vasani-arpit/Youtube-remove-copyright/readme.md

 1. make sure you are logged in and switched to proper channel in youtube before starting this script
 1. Git clone, switch to folder and Do `npm install`
 1. you can start the script either by terminal with command `node index.js` or from vscode with `F5`
+1. Keep the chrome tab focused and keep your mouse pointer outside of chrome window. lot of things works on hover event your mouse pointer can break things

 ### Why I created this?